Wandalen/wTools/module/core/former/Readme.md

 ## Subformer example: Building a Hashset

-In the following example, a `HashSetSubformer` is utilized to construct a hash set within a struct.
+In the following example, a `HashSetAsSubformer` is utilized to construct a hash set within a struct.
 This illustrates the convenience of adding elements to a set using the builder pattern facilitated by subformers.

 ```rust
 #[ cfg( all( feature = "enabled", feature = "derive_former", not( feature = "no_std" ) ) ) ]